 Below I briefly describe several commonly used allele coding schemes.
 To make things easier to understand, let's first look at a screen shot from dbSNP.
 Simply search "rs1004491" in dbSNP, and click the search result, and this screen will show up.
 It tells that the SNP rs1004491 is compiled based on about a dozen individual submissions (with ss identifier) from various sites.
 The SNP is mapped to NCBI build 36, with refSNP allele as C/T in dbSNP, which is in forward strand.
 You will also notice that while the vast majority of sources indicate that the forward strand is equal to BOTTOM strand, one source (from Illumina Human1 array) indicate otherwise so it is likely to be a wrong annotation from Illumina (even though Illumina was the inventor of the TOP/BOTTOM concept).
 These types of mistakes happen a lot in practice.

 - dbSNP allele

-This is the most commonly used allele coding scheme, although it has many intrinsic problems that I'll describe below.
+This is a commonly used allele coding scheme, although it has many intrinsic problems that I'll describe below.
 In most cases it is identical as forward strand allele, but there are some exceptions, so users need to exercise caution.
 The scheme assumes that a "forward strand" for a given genome is already known, and that the two alternative alleles are defined with respect to the forward strand (as opposed to the reverse strand).
 For example, suppose that a SNP has C allele in the forward strand in reference genome sequence (and has a G allele in the reverse strand); an alternative sequence is found in the population that has A allele in the reverse strand (and hence T allele in the forward strand), then the SNP is then coded with C and T alleles.
 In the above example, you can see that this SNP is a C/T SNP based on forward strand (or a A/G SNP based on reverse strand).